 The original plan was to grow the same grapes and make wines similar to those made by other regional producers.
 The harsh winter of 2013 killed enough of the vinifera that Quarella stared looking for alternatives.
 This is not to say that traditional European varieties are not grown, but there is an ongoing initiative to find satisfactory and more resilient replacements.
 Grapes like Blau Frankisch, Cabernet Franc, Gruner Veltliner and Viognier grow alongside Traminette, Chambourcin, Cayuga and Regent.

-Winemaker David Gardener started out working in the vineyard in 2005.
-Following the departure of Bellview’s previous winemaker, Gardener assumed the role.
-As lead winemaker, Gardener is working wonders even with grapes that are not typically associated with great wine.
+Winemaker David Gardner started out working in the vineyard in 2005.
+Following the departure of Bellview’s previous winemaker, Gardner assumed the role.
+As lead winemaker, Gardner is working wonders even with grapes that are not typically associated with great wine.